 Sound is constantly entering into relationships with practices of listening.
-Collective and material conditions shape the way sound takes part of different types of awareness of one’s environment.
+These practices, informed by collective and material conditions, shape how sound constitutes awareness of one’s environment.
 In her book “Aurality – Listening and Knowledge in Nineteenth-Century Colombia” sound studies scholar and musicologist Ana Maria Ochoa exposes how listening is entwined with different cosmologies and modes of being in the world: “before the question how do people perceive the environment in auditory terms comes the question of how the very boundaries between personhood and the environment are.”
 Thus she develops: “a theory of sound implies a listener, [it] imagines a listener and an idea of reception of sound.”
 1

-In her analysis of the sounding practices of the Bogas – the rowers that traversed the riverine connection of the caribbean atlantic through the territory later known as Colombia – she recounts how to the ears of the european settlers-explorers, the expression of the bogas was a mixture of: heard linguistic expressions, musical manifestations, “the imitation of the sound of tigers, whistling of the serpent, the shout of the parrot and howling dogs”.
+In her analysis of the sounding practices of the Bogas – the rowers that traversed the riverine connection of the caribbean atlantic and the Amazon through the territory later known as Colombia – she recounts how to the ears of the European colonial settlers-explorers, the expression of the bogas was comprehended as a mixture of heard linguistic expressions, musical manifestations and “the imitation of the sound of tigers, whistling of the serpent, the shout of the parrot and howling dogs”.

 “Voice permits the “sharing of certain attributes” (Sahlins 2013, 31) between beings where relations between entities are conceived as constituting a “mutuality of being” (Sahlins 2013).
 Voice, rather than a mediation between worlds is “a medium of mutuality” (Sahlins 2013, 54) in the constitution of a notion of a distributed self. […] What the bogas would be doing in envoicing such multiplicity is to invoke the transformational potential of becoming that all envoicement entails.
 It has been said that the exchange of pronouns between beings or parts of the body is a method to name “a transpersonal existence” (Sahlins 2013).
 If it is so with pronouns, it is even more so with the sonority of animal voices, as vocalizing them implies giving presence to different parts of that transpersonal being and/or to the mutuality established between beings.”
 2